sw-consulting/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ This is a copy of Tebako source repositories as of v0.12.16
+🙋‍♀️ This is a working copy of Tebako repositories
 <!--

 **Here are some ideas to get you started:**